Skip to main content

 Another box will appear underneath the temperature control range asking if your shipment contains any Data loggers/Temperature trackers.
 If your shipment does contain any electronic devices to automatically monitor the environmental parameters of your shipment, make sure to select Yes.

-Then, specify what type of data loggers or temperature trackers they are as well as the quantity.
+Then, specify what type of data loggers or temperature trackers they are and the quantity.

-Once you’ve entered your information and have confirmed the temperature-controlled goods, click on Search flights and rates.
+Once you’ve entered your information and confirmed the temperature-controlled goods, click on Search flights and rates.

 It is dependent on the airline whether temperature-controlled goods are accepted or not.
-To find out, please send us a message by clicking on the green chat widget, or sending an email to our team at ebooking.support@freightos.com if you have any questions.
+To find out, please contact us by clicking on the green chat widget, or emailing our team at ebooking.support@freightos.com if you have any questions.

 Firstly, in the search information at the top of the page, you’ll see this icon and information for the Goods type:

-Depending on what temperature range you chose, this is reflected in the service section.
+Depending on the temperature range chosen, this is reflected in the service section.
 E.g if you selected 2 - 8 degrees, it will show +2 + 8.

 The final place you’ll be able to find information about your shipment if it’s temperature-controlled is on the review and book page just before payment.
 Under the Shipment details section, you will be able to review the temperature information you previously entered.